 I will not lie to you, you can do this tour in one go by taking the touristy ‘Ring-Tram’.
 It’s the ancient yellow car that starts its tour at the Schwedenplatz and takes you around in about 30 minutes.
 You’ll get some information, but you can go only once and the whole trip costs you 9 €uro.

-To get downtown from there is easy peasy, actually, there are four options.
+Getting downtown from there is easy peasy, actually, there are four options.
 However, I recommend only one – unless you arrive at inhumane hours or have to schlepp very heavy luggage.
 Take the S7 (‘S-Bahn’) towards Floridsdorf and get off at Landstraße/Mitte.
 This train takes only about two minutes longer than the CAT (City Airport Train) and costs a fraction.
-If you just buy one way, it’s 3,90 €uro.
+A one-way ticket costs 3,90 €uro.
 If you get one of the a. m. tickets, you only have to pay an additional 1,70 €uro for the trip from the airport – while the CAT costs 12 €uro (and the shuttle bus 8 €uro).

 *The letter ß exists only in the German alphabet and it’s by no means a B – it’s a ‘sharp’, double S as in kiss.
 When writing, you can actually replace it by a double S.

-However, there are so many tourist coming here every year that most people speak a pretty decent English or even other foreign languages.
+However, there are so many tourists coming here every year that most people speak pretty decent English or even other foreign languages.

-For some useful words and phrases, you might want to practice a little with the help from e. g.
-Babbel (first lesson is for free and already supplies you with useful basic vocabulary).
+For some useful words and phrases, you might want to practice a little with the help of e. g.
+Babbel (the first lesson is for free and already supplies you with useful basic vocabulary).

 Tourist Information and Deals